 If a brand new program is introduced to an endpoint protected by Webroot SecureAnywhere, and it has no existing relationship to anything else on that machine, then local heuristics and other defenses are automatically applied to make a good or bad determination.

-This logic will automatically block virtually every threat.
-However, in the rare case that a threat does get through the heuristics, sandbox, and other defenses, the ongoing journaling and monitoring of behavior ensures it cannot do any permanent damage to a user’s machine.
+This logic will automatically block the majority of threats.
+However, in the rare case that a threat does get through the heuristics, behavioral monitoring, and other defenses, the ongoing journaling ensures it cannot do any permanent damage to a user’s machine.

 For example, if a suspicious or undetermined program has passed the several layers of local and Webroot Intelligence Network checks, it is monitored extremely closely, and watched to see which files, registry keys and memory locations it alters.